Donald Huston

-Donald Huston is a Research Scientist for Chemical and Biological Defense Programs at the National Strategic Research Institute (NSRI) at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Donald Huston is a Research Scientist for Chemical and Biological Defense Programs at the National Strategic Research Institute at the University of Nebraska, the University Affiliated Research Center designated by the U.S. Department of War and sponsored by U.S. Strategic Command.

 Huston has provided technical expertise for NSRI since 2019, supporting projects spanning various disciplines in biology, including molecular biology, microbiology, aerosol biology and phage biology.
 As a task lead, he has conducted field tests and designed experiments to develop novel methodologies in the laboratory.
 Among his many efforts, he served as technical lead for an infectious aerosol risk study on the United States Naval Ship Mercy.